 Though the two are inextricably linked, employee retention should not be confused with employee turnover.
-Turnover is the number of employees that leave a business over a given period of time, and whilst that might seem like retention in reverse, it is not always a straight forward inversion; we'll see why later on.
+Turnover is the number of employees that leave a business over a given period, and whilst that might seem like retention in reverse, the turnover rate calculation is not always a straightforward inversion; we'll see why later on.

 How Do You Calculate Employee Retention Rate?

-Your retention rate is also known as your stability index, but as you can see, it doesn't account for anyone that joined and left during the specified time period.
+Your employee retention rate calculation is also known as your stability index, but as you can see, it doesn't account for anyone that joined and left during the specified period.
 This is where we need to measure turnover.